 We requested information from manufacturers about their appliance backings.
 Then we tested backing samples from more than 80 different refrigeration appliances, across every refrigeration brand that we carry reviews for.

 We applied an open flame to each sample for thirty seconds and any product that was deemed to be unsafe has been made a Don’t Buy.

 Hundreds more products have been made Don’t Buys because the manufacturer either confirmed, or our own research indicated, that the backing on these products was identical to a product we tested and found to be unsafe.

 Fridge freezers account for 108 of these 250 safety-related Don't Buys.
 Models that are still available are listed below.
 Follow the links for more details.

 Just because a fridge freezer isn't included in this list doesn't mean its backing isn't plastic, however.
 There's a chance it could be a model we haven't tested, or an older model that's not on sale any more.
 If after checking our fridge freezer reviews, you haven't seen details of the backing material, please check with the manufacturer.

-If you do own a model with one of these plastic backs, be assured that refrigerator fires are rare.
+If you do own a model with one of these flammable plastic backs, be assured that refrigerator fires are rare.
 Our March 2018 research into government data found that only 8% of fires caused by faulty appliances were caused by fridge freezers, fridges or freezers.
 And although these plastic backings may accelerate the spread of flames, they are not the cause of fire itself.

-While the manufacture and sale of these products remains completely legal, thanks to flawed current safety standards that won't be replaced until 2019, all of these manufacturers have committed to replacing plastic backing and are either in the process of discontinuing plastic-backed appliances, or are upgrading to different backs.
-Our Don't Buy recommendations below relate to the plastic-backed versions of any upgraded product.
-They will remain Don't Buys until the plastic version is no longer available to buy in shops.
+While the manufacture and sale of these products remains completely legal, thanks to flawed current safety standards that won't be replaced until 2019, all of these manufacturers have committed to replacing flammable plastic backing and are either in the process of discontinuing plastic-backed appliances, or are upgrading to different backs.
+Our Don't Buy recommendations below relate to the flammable plastic-backed versions of any upgraded product.
+They will remain Don't Buys until that version is no longer available to buy in shops.